sulfo/xml-sitemap-feed/readme.txt

 Some caching plugins have the option to switch on/off caching of feeds.
 Make sure it is turned on.

 Frederick Townes, developer of **W3 Total Cache**, says: "There's a checkbox option on the page cache settings tab to cache feeds.
 They will expire according to the expires field value on the browser cache setting for HTML."

+The Google News sitemap is designed to NOT be cached.

 = I get an ERROR when opening the sitemap or robots.txt! =